The tax year in Azerbaijan is the calendar year.

 Off-site tax inspection shall be conducted within 30 working days from the date when a tax return is provided by the taxpayer to the tax office.
 After the mentioned term expires, off-site tax inspection is not allowed for the tax return.

 An extraordinary tax audit may be performed at any time under the following conditions:

-- If tax return documents that are necessary for tax calculation and payment are not submitted in time or not submitted at all upon the warning of the tax authorities.
+- If the tax reporting documents required for the calculation and payment of tax are not submitted within the specified period and after notification of the tax authority.

 - If incorrect information is found in the report made on the results of tax inspection.